• Skip to primary navigation

 Step by step instructions

-Drain & dry gnocchi on a clean kitchen towel.
-(It doesn’t roast as nicely if it’s wet.)
+2. Drain gnocchi in a colander.
+Then move it to a clean kitchen towel to dry.
+(It doesn't roast as nicely if it's wet.)

-Put gnocchi on a parchment paper covered baking sheet, drizzle with oil, and roast for 10 minutes in the oven, stopping once to flip.
+3. Put gnocchi on a parchment paper covered baking sheet, drizzle with oil, and roast for 10 minutes (or more if needed) in the oven, stopping once to flip.

-(If you don’t have a high-speed blender, check out alternative directions in the notes section of the recipe box!)
+Heads up: If you don't have a high-speed blender, check out alternative instructions in the notes section of the recipe box!)

-Brown slices of vegan sausage in a pot with oil.
+5. Brown slices of vegan sausage in a pot with oil.
+As it cooks, break up the spatula into rustic, bite-sized pieces with your spatula.

-Sauté for a few minutes until the onions are translucent and fragrant.
+6. Add onions to the pot and sauté for a few minutes until the onions are translucent and fragrant.
+During the last couple minutes, add the garlic.

 • Dried basil